-The Township of South Orange Department of Health and Animal Control mission is to prevent disease and promote physical and mental well being through policy development, disease detection, prevention, education, and enforcement; that ensures the highest quality of life for the residents we serve.
+The South Orange Department of Health's mission is to prevent disease and promote physical and mental well being through policy development, disease detection, prevention, education, and enforcement; that ensures the highest quality of life for the residents we serve.

 The Health Officer provides the leadership and support which enables the staff to accomplish their job responsibilities.
 The Health Officer reports to the Board of Health as the Chief Executive Officer.
 Through his oversight the Health Department is in compliance with Federal and State laws and local ordinances concerning Public Health.